walterhiggins/ScriptCraft/docs/API-Reference.md

  * priority - optional - see events.on() for more information.

+### events.entityBreed()

+#### Parameters

+ * callback - A function which is called whenever the [entity.EntityBreedEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/entity/EntityBreedEvent.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.entityAirChange()

+#### Parameters

+ * callback - A function which is called whenever the [entity.EntityAirChangeEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/entity/EntityAirChangeEvent.html) is fired

+ * priority - optional - see events.on() for more information.

 ### events.playerDeath()

 #### Parameters

  * callback - A function which is called whenever the [entity.PlayerDeathEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/entity/PlayerDeathEvent.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.enderDragonChangePhase()

+#### Parameters

+ * callback - A function which is called whenever the [entity.EnderDragonChangePhaseEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/entity/EnderDragonChangePhaseEvent.html) is fired

  * priority - optional - see events.on() for more information.